sidonieB/Workflows/3_from_sequences_to_phylogenies.md

 ```
 trimal -in concatenated.out -out concat_trimmalled.fas -automated -resoverlap 0.65 -seqoverlap 0.65
 ```
+The command above is just an example, you need to change options and thresholds as needed depending on your data and goals.
+Check the website to understand the options and make your own decision.

 Another suite of tools to perform similar tasks and many others is [phyutility](https://github.com/blackrim/phyutility).

 Trimming can sometimes result in loss of informativeness.
 It may be worthwhile to check that the trimming parameters did not actually make things worse.
 For example, one can use instead [**optrimAl**](https://github.com/keblat/bioinfo-utils/blob/master/docs/advice/scripts/optrimAl.txt), which uses [AMAS](https://github.com/marekborowiec/AMAS) to explore the effect of different trimAl gap threshold values on the proportion of parsimony informative sites and amount of data loss.